jdamon96/DoorSlice-Backend/README.md

 DoorSlice was a collaborative project with https://github.com/Anteloper that allowed users to order pizza with a single tap.
 The front end iOS source code is available at https://github.com/Anteloper/DoorSlice.

 The backend is a RESTful API implemented in nodejs using express.
 The application uses four models/controllers: users, orders, cards (user's credit card information), and addresses.
+API responses are JSON.

 ## Endpoints

 **User**:

-• /users
+/users

+  POST: create a new user (request requires 'phone', 'password', and 'school' fields)

 • /users/authenticate

 • /users/login